janbodnar/Python-Skolenie/operators.md

 print("Python" is "Python")
 ```

-The `==` operator tests for equality while the is operator tests for object identity.
+The `==` operator tests for equality while the `is` operator tests for object
-Whether we are talking about the same object.
-Note that more variables may refer to the same object.
+identity: whether we are talking about the same object.
+Note that more variables
+may refer to the same object.

 ```
 $ ./object_identity.py